alexgwalley/FHIR-C-Marshalling/README.md

  - Copy `CSGeneratedClasses.cs` and the deserialize dll from FHIR-in-C project.

 ### Limitations:
- - Currently only works on windows machines, with linux support in the works
  - Only works on FHIR R4 JSON, no other versions supported (yet)